 Manwakio was a second class passenger heading to Seattle.
 He was travelling with two other Japanese men, S. Rancuna and Yosuki Hosoda.
 Of the three, Yosuki Hosoda was the only survivor.
 On one of the lifeboats during the first hour, he managed to crawl his way out of the ocean after the lifeboat he was on flipped and smashed on the reef.
 He was part of the Bunker Party that made their way along the beach to the hut at Darling River and used the telegraph line to call the outside world.

 J.C.
 Marie was listed as a first class passenger heading to Seattle.
-Her body was never recovered or identified.
+His body was never recovered or identified.

 ** MARTIN, T., Registered Using Alias – See Rowland, Mabel

-Charles McCarney is listed as a waiter on the Valencia’s crew list.
+Charles McCarney was listed as a waiter on the Valencia’s crew list.

 James McCarrick was a cook on the Valencia and did not survive.
 January 24th in The Call newspaper, “James McCarrick, well known in Butte and other Montana towns, was supposed to be on the steamship.
 He is a livery man and about 29 years old.
 He obtained work in the culinary department of the Valencia the day before she sailed and was on his way to Seattle.
 McCarrick lived in Los Angeles several months before he came to this city.
 He has a father and relatives in Great Falls Montana.”